-1.1 This is the University's policy framework for Integrated PhD programmes.
-It should be read in conjunction with the University's Regulation 23 and the Policy on Research Degrees.
+1.1 This Framework lays out the University's position on Integrated PhD programmes.
+It should be read in conjunction with the University's Regulation 23 and the Procedures on Research Degrees (PoRD).

 2. The nature and purpose of the Integrated PhD